brucemack/microlink/docs/el_supplement.md

 pattern and things will work fine.

 Here are some notes about how each of these items is sent by the official EchoLink client.
-From what I can tell, EL is using the SDES item types its own way and the official RFC SDES definitions shown in teh RFC are not relevant.
+From what I can tell, EL is using the SDES item type its own way and the official SDES definitions shown in the RFC document are not relevant.

 The items appear in this order: